Brian-Guo5408/academic-kickstart/content/home/experience.md

   location = "St. Louis"
   date_start = "2019-05-06"
   date_end = "2019-08-31"
-  description = """Investigated the properties of bootstrap method in R and visualizing its resampling process."""
+  description = "Investigated the properties of bootstrap method in R and visualizing its resampling process."

 +++